AIMday Materials 2020

 AIMday is not an academic conference in the traditional sense.
 Instead, questions from companies and organisations are the very core of the AIMday format.
 Your challenges, formulated as one or more questions, set the agenda for face-to-face discussions with academics.
 All in all – you submit the questions you want to discuss with experts in the field.

-Registration for companies is now open and will close 22 September.
+Registration for companies is now closed.

 Read more about What’s in it for industry?